exercism/blog/posts/hello-world-machine.md

 #### The Recursion

-For some reason you decided that it would be funny if the machine lag behind a bit and only response 10 secs late to prank people.
-Your brother once again raising the question about the logic behind this feature, because according to his word you are the only one who use the machine.
+For some reason, you decided it would be funny if the machine lagged a bit and would only respond 10 seconds late.
+Your brother once again raises the question about the logic behind this feature, because according to him, you are the only one who uses the machine.

 ```python
 import time